 Climate Change Charades: False Environmental Pretences of Statist Energy Governance

-Climate change is a poor justification for energy statism, which consists of centralized government administration and control of energy supplies, sources, prices, generating facilities, production and conservation.
+Climate change is a poor justification for energy statism, which consists of centralized government administration of energy supplies, sources, prices, generating facilities, production and conservation.
 Statist energy governance produces climate change charades: government actions taken in the name of climate change that bear little relationship to the nature of the problem.
 Such actions include incremental, unilateral steps to reduce domestic carbon emissions to arbitrary levels, and attempts to choose winners and losers in future technology, using public money to subsidize ineffective investments.
 These proffered solutions are counter-productive.
 Governments abdicate their responsibility to govern energy in a manner that is consistent with domestic legal norms and competitive markets, and make the development of environmental solutions less likely rather than more so.

 JEL Classification: K23, K32